 * Solyndra filed for bankruptcy on Sept.
 6

-* Executives’ silence necessitates trustee--DOJ filing (Adds detail on trustee request)
+* Executives’ silence necessitates trustee - DOJ filing (Adds material on Stirling bankruptcy, byline)

 Sept 30 (Reuters) - The U.S. Department of Justice is seeking to give control of Solyndra’s estate to a bankruptcy trustee, citing the refusal by executives at the solar power company to answer questions about its operations.